neurord/stochdiff/README.rst

 Stimulation File
 ----------------

 The stimulation file specifies the time and location of injection of molecules (which is optional) during a simulation.
 For example, calcium influx from extracellular space might occur or glutamate might be released from a neighboring terminal.
 Each program statement must specify the molecule injected and its site of injection.
 The injectionSite needs to be a labeld point, either a spine (below) or labeled segment.
 The injection into a segment occurs in the middle mesh element of the labeled end of the segment.
+There are two ways to specify the timing and rate of injection: in the first a pattern is interpreted by NeuroRD, in the second a simple array of values specifies the pattern.

-Additional required statements provide onset (in msec), duration (in msec) and rate (particles/msec).
+In the first version, additional statements provide onset (in ms), duration (in ms) and rate (particles/ms).
 Optional statements can be used to specify a train of input by providing two more parameters: period, and end.

 Multiple trains are possible with two more parameters — intertrain interval and number of trains: